Mutiu123/liver-tumor-segmentation/README.md

    **Outlier Detection and Removal:
      Detect and address outliers in pixel intensity values.
 Outliers can adversely affect model training and segmentation accuracy.
    **Normalization and Standardization:
-     Normalize pixel intensities to a consistent range (e.g., [0, 1]).
+     Normalize pixel intensities to a consistent range [0, 1].
      Standardize features to have zero mean and unit variance.
    **Class Imbalance Handling:
      Address the imbalance between tumor and non-tumor pixels.
-     Oversample the minority class (tumor) or use weighted loss functions during training.
+     Use weighted loss functions during training.
 3. **Model Training**:
    - Initialize U-Net architecture with pretrained weights (if available).
    - Train the model using liver tumor images and corresponding masks.